Tax Preparation Help

 Not in Existence Entire Year

-Even if you (a taxable entity) were not in existence for the entire year, a tax return is required for the time you were in existence.
+Even if a taxable entity was not in existence for the entire year, a tax return is required for the time it was in existence.
 Requirements for filing the return and figuring the tax are generally the same as the requirements for a return for a full tax year (12 months) ending on the last day of the short tax year.

 Example 1.

-Corporation X was organized on July 1, 2002.
-It elected the calendar year as its tax year and its first tax return was due March 17, 2003.
-This short period return will cover the period from July 1, 2002, through December 31, 2002.
+XYZ Corporation was organized on July 1, 2007.
+It elected the calendar year as its tax year.
+Therefore, its first tax return was due March 17, 2008.
+This short period return will cover the period from July 1, 2007, through December 31, 2007.

 Example 2.

 Death of individual.
 When an individual dies, a tax return must be filed for the decedent by the 15th day of the 4th month after the close of the individual's regular tax year.
-The decedent's final return will be a short period tax return unless he or she dies on the last day of the regular tax year.
+The decedent's final return will be a short period tax return that begins on January 1st, and ends on the date of death.
+In the case of a decedent who dies on December 31st, the last day of the regular tax year, a full calendar-year tax return is required.

 Figuring Tax for Short Year